 - Submit a payment plan request using Form 9465, Installment Agreement Request

-4. Pay as much as possible by the May 17 due date.
+4. Pay as much as possible by the April 18 (or 19) due date.
 Whether filing a return or requesting an extension, taxpayers must pay their tax bill in full by the May deadline to avoid interest and penalties.
 People who do not pay their taxes on time will face a failure-to-pay penalty.
 The IRS has options for taxpayers who can’t afford to pay taxes they owe.

 Don’t wait.
-If you need assistance filing a tax return for 2020, please call our office as soon as possible.
-We are here to help!
+If you need assistance filing a tax return or an extension for 2021, please call our office as soon as possible.